The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

-The new era of light rail in the UK was ushered in by the first phase of the Tyne & Wear Metro.
+The new era of light rail in the UK was ushered in by the first phase of the Tyne and Wear (T&W) Metro.
 The metro is based around Newcastle upon Tyne, the major conurbation and commercial centre of north-east England.
 The T&W Metro project echoed a decision in the early 20th century by the North Eastern Railway to electrify urban routes that had lost business to new tramways.

 Lines north and south of the Tyne operated on a third-rail system from 1904 to 1967, when British Rail decided not to renew electrical equipment and replaced services with diesel multiple units.
 With minor surface additions and in-tunnel sections in central Newcastle and southern neighbour Gateshead, these routes were to form the basis of the new Metro operation.

 In the early 1970s, a time of social and economic concern for the UK, poor public transport was pinpointed as a serious brake on the area’s development.
 A heavy rail system radiated from Newcastle Central station to many suburban areas, but it was not suitable for modern passenger demands and changes in the local economy.
 The 1970 Tyne-Wear Plan suggested major investment to convert the North Tyne loop and South Shields branch from heavy rail to modern rapid transit standards.

 Tunnelling under the centre of Newcastle began in 1974 along with work on four principal exchange stations (Four Lane Ends and Regent Centre in the north and Gateshead and Heworth to the south), each strategically close to major road intersections.

 The first opening was the northern route between Tynemouth and Haymarket via the coastal resort of Whitley Bay and South Gosforth, location of the system’s depot.
 The first phase opened in stages between 1980 and 1984.
 Newcastle International, to become one of the UK’s most successful regional airports, gained a Metro link in 1991.